Skip to main content

 GINA adds another layer of protection for employees.
 Title II of GINA prohibits employers from discriminating against employees based on their genetic information.
 It also strictly limits an employer’s ability to request, require, or purchase genetic information.
 “Genetic information” is broadly defined to include an individual’s genetic test results, the genetic test results of their family members, and information about the manifestation of a disease or disorder in an individual’s family members (i.e. family medical history).

 Like the ADA, GINA includes an exception for voluntary wellness programs.
-An employer may request as part of a wellness program, but only if specific conditions are met.
+An employer may request genetic information as part of a wellness program, but only if specific conditions are met.
 The employee must provide the information voluntarily, and they must give prior, knowing, and written authorization.

 Comparison of ADA and GINA Wellness Program Requirements